6 Easy Steps to Clean Calphalon Pans

 Step 5: Rinsing Your Pans

-Rinse your pan as you would other cookware.
-If you used high water pressure before, that should not be necessary by now.
+Rinse your pan thoroughly.
+If you used high water pressure earlier, it’s not necessary now.
 Hopefully, you’ve gotten rid of all the food stuck on your pan in the previous steps.
 You can lessen the pressure by now.

 Step 6: Drying

-In this step, you want to get a kitchen towel.
-Gently wipe your pan with it and leave it to air dry.
+For this step, use a kitchen towel.
+Use it to lightly wipe the pan and then allow it to air dry.

 Step 7: Storing